 My dissertation, "Confessional Unorthodoxy in Early Modern Lutheran Intellectual Culture (c.
 1560-1621)," argues against that narrative: Lutheran universities were in fact vibrant centers of learning.
 Lutheran professors engaged in the same sorts of debates as intellectuals across early modern Europe, and the confessional character of Lutheranism not only allowed for but even catalyzed intellectual diversity.
 As a key part of my methodology, I am developing a concept of "unorthodoxy" that helps historians analyze early modern actors without normatively categorizing them into the binary of "orthodox" and "heterodox."
-In future research, I hope to apply this heuristic to broader swathes of European intellectual culture and to extend my reassessment of Lutheran universities beyond the Thirty Years' War into the eras of Leibniz, Thomasius, and Kant.
+I advance this heuristic in an article, "Eilhard Lubin, Academic Unorthodoxy, and the Dynamics of Confessional Intellectual Cultures," due to appear in Journal of the History of Ideas in late 2021.

 During 2021 and 2022, I am researching my dissertation at the Herzog August Bibliothek in Wolfenbüttel, Germany, supported by fellowships from the Fulbright Commission and the Deutscher Akademischer Austauschdienst.
 Though I am away from Notre Dame during this time, please feel free to reach out to me by email.